Anwaribra/Log-Analytics-Pipeline/README.md

 # Log Analytics Pipeline

-This project implements an end-to-end log analytics pipeline that processes web server logs (Apache/Nginx) using Apache Airflow, Apache Spark, and PostgreSQL.
+This project implements an end-to-end log analytics pipeline that processes web server logs Nginx using Apache Airflow, Apache Spark, and PostgreSQL.
 The processed data is then visualized using Power BI.

 ## Project Structure